Bayer wins Merck & Co's $14 billion consumer unit auction

 Merck, which is selling non-prescription brands such as the MiraLAX laxative and Afrin cold remedy, said it expects after-tax proceeds of between $8 billion and $9 billion from the sale, which is expected to close in the second half of 2014.

-The transaction, the largest in the German healthcare industry since Bayer bought rival Schering for 17 billion euros (13.9 billion pounds) in 2006, will make Bayer the world's second-biggest consumer healthcare company, as it seeks to make better use of its distribution network and sales force.
+The transaction, the largest in the German healthcare industry since Bayer bought rival Schering for 17 billion euros ($24 billion) in 2006, will make Bayer the world's second-biggest consumer healthcare company, as it seeks to make better use of its distribution network and sales force.

 "We can take these products and market them more forcefully than Merck has been able to do so far," Dekkers said in a conference call with analysts.